fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

 Make-Gap:  6.33%
 Type-Gap:   6.67%

-### Notes from Gemini
+### Notes for report
 1. Proof of Concept: Curriculum Learning Works
 - Without Curriculum (Phase 6): Model Accuracy was 85.36%.
 The backbone was confused by trying to learn 3 tasks at once ("Interference").

 - With Curriculum (Phase 7): Model Accuracy is 86.15%.

-- The Gain: You squeezed out +0.79% accuracy purely by changing the order of training.
+- The Gain: we squeezed out +0.79% accuracy purely by changing the order of training.

-- Conclusion: By freezing the Model Head for 5 epochs, you forced the backbone to become an expert at "Shapes" (Type) and "Brands" (Make) first.
-When you finally turned on the Model Head, it didn't have to learn features from scratch; it just had to learn how to combine the high-quality Shape and Brand features it already had.
+- Conclusion: By freezing the Model Head for 5 epochs, we forced the backbone to become an expert at "Shapes" (Type) and "Brands" (Make) first.
+When we finally turned on the Model Head, it didn't have to learn features from scratch; it just had to learn how to combine the high-quality Shape and Brand features it already had.

 2. High Consistency
-- Your Make-Model Consistency (95.21%) and Type-Model Consistency (95.98%) are exceptionally high.
+- The Make-Model Consistency (95.21%) and Type-Model Consistency (95.98%) are exceptionally high.

-- This means your model is "thinking" logically.
+- This means the model is "thinking" logically.
 It almost never predicts "Convertible" and "Ford F-150" at the same time.

-- This is a strong qualitative argument for your Master's defense: Your model isn't just accurate; it is chemically consistent.
+- The model isn't just accurate; it is chemically consistent.

 ### Notes
 Training finished.
 Logged curves, confusion matrix, sample image.